EntityGraphQL/EntityGraphQL/docs/content/schema-creation/01-mutations.md

 }
 ```

-Now we can add it to the schema in the following ways:
+You can add the mutation controller to a schema in the following ways:

-**Register the mutation class**
+**Register a mutation controller**

 ```
 schema.AddMutationsFrom<PeopleMutations>();
 ```

-EntityGraphQL will find all methods marked as [GraphQLMutation] on the PeopleMuations type and add them as mutations.
+EntityGraphQL adds the `PeopleMutations` mutation controller and all its mutation methods (those with [GraphQLMutation] applied).

-When calling the mutuation it will ask the `ServiceProvider` for an instance of the class allowing for dependency injection at the constructor level, if that fails to return a result it will use `Activator.CreateInstance`.
+For each mutation request, EntityGraphQL creates a new instance of `PeopleMuations`.
+Dependency injection on the constructor and mutation methods follows the same pattern as [in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/dependency-injection).

-**As an interface/base class generic argument**
+**Register all mutation controllers implementing or derving from a type**

 ```
-schema.AddMutationsFrom<IMutationClass>);
+schema.AddMutationsFrom<IPersonnelMutations>();
 ```

-EntityGraphQL actually looks for all types (in the same assembly) that implement the interface or base class, meaning you could mark all your mutation classes with a marker interface like `IMutationClass` and they will all be registered with one line
+If the type parameter to `AddMutationsFrom` is an interface or base class, EntityGraphQL also adds as mutation controllers all types (in the same assembly) that implement the interface or derive from the base class.
+In example above, all classes that implement `IPersonnelMutations` would be added to the schema.

 **Providing an Instance of the mutation class**